kriskowal/lode/README.md

 mappings and should be developed in tighter coordination.

-Within Lode packages, the `require.paths` variable specified as optional by the CommonJS/Packages/1.0 specification, is undefined.
+Within Lode packages, the `require.paths` variable specified as optional by the CommonJS/Packages/1.0 specification, does not exist.
 The set of modules available within a package cannot be manipulated at run-time.

-Presently, the `package.json` of a Lode package must explicitly note that it is a Lode package.

-    {
-        "lode": true
-    }

-If a package is not merely a Lode package, but has configuration properties for other systems, the "lode" property may be an object that shallowly overrides individual properties of the configuration.
+### Dependencies

 A package's "main" module may be specified with the `"main"` property in `package.json`, as a path relative to the